 We generate most of our revenue from commissions paid to us by health insurance carriers whose health insurance policies we have sold.
-Commission revenue represented 92% and 88% of our total revenue for the three months ended March 31, 2008 and 2009, respectively.
+Commission revenue represented 90% and 89% of our total revenue for the three and six months ended June 30, 2009, respectively, and 90% and 91% of our total revenue for the three and six months ended June 30, 2008, respectively.
 The remainder of our revenue is primarily attributable to carrier sponsorship advertising on our website and licensing arrangements related to our technology.
-We also refer to these licensing arrangements as ecommerce on demand, or eOD, arrangements.
+We also refer to the licensing arrangements as eCommerce On Demand, or eOD, arrangements.
 Our commission revenue has grown principally as a result of our penetration of the individual and family health insurance markets and corresponding growth in our membership.
-We estimate that as of March 31, 2009 we had approximately 680,100 members compared to an estimated 558,200 members at March 31, 2008.
+We estimate that as of June 30, 2009 we had approximately 707,100 members compared to an estimated 579,600 members at June 30, 2008.
+During the three months ended June 30, 2009, we had 103,400 members approved for individual and family products, representing 10% growth over the number of members that were approved in the three months ended June 30, 2008.
+We recently have experienced slower approved member growth, which we believe is primarily a result of more stringent underwriting by our health insurance carrier partners with respect to individual and family health insurance and a decrease in the number of submitted applications for small business and short-term health insurance products.
 We define a member as an individual covered by an insurance product for which we are entitled to receive compensation.